ryanatkn/gro/src/docs/build.md

 and you may be dismayed that it's not as simple as SvelteKit's API, which has [an `adapter` property that accepts `Adapter` instances](https://kit.svelte.dev/docs#adapters).
-In Gro, there's the `adapt` function property, a required wrapper function that returns `Adapter` instances:
+In Gro, there's the `adapt` function property, a function that returns `Adapter` instances:

 ```ts
 import type {GroConfigCreator} from '@feltcoop/gro/dist/config/config.js';